 In Apps screen of Nextcloud, search for Afterlogic, and click "Download and enable" button.
 Alternately, you can download the application, extract it into

 apps/ directory on server directly and enable it in Apps.
-Note that the latest version supports current Nextcloud 24 as well as previous 22-23; if you're on Nextcloud 19 through 21, download the previous version.
+Note that the latest version only supports current Nextcloud Hub 3 (v25); if you're on Nextcloud 22 through 24, download the previous version.

 Under Settings > Administration > Additional settings, specify URL of WebMail installation you’ll be accessing, and select authentication method used.
 The recommended option is Web API, but it'll only work if Nextcloud and WebMail Pro are in the same domain.